3 John

 Introduction

-Third John is a brief personal letter from "the elder" to a beloved believer named Gaius, widely regarded as written by the same author as 1 John 1 and 2 John 1 -- traditionally identified as the apostle John, though the authorship question remains debated.
-It is the shortest book in the New Testament by word count.
-The letter was likely composed around AD 85-95, during the same period as John's other epistles, probably from Ephesus where the elder exercised pastoral oversight over a network of churches in the province of Asia.
-Unlike 1 John, which addresses broad theological concerns about Christology and assurance, and 2 John, which warns against showing hospitality to false teachers, 3 John deals with a concrete situation involving the practice of hospitality itself -- who extends it, who refuses it, and what that reveals about a person's character and relationship to God.
+Third John is the shortest book in the New Testament, a brief personal letter from "the elder" to a beloved believer named Gaius.
+Most scholars identify its author with the apostle John, the writer of 1 John 1 and 2 John 1, though the matter remains debated.
+The letter was likely composed around AD 85–95, probably from Ephesus, where the elder exercised pastoral oversight over a network of churches in the province of Asia.
+Where 1 John addresses broader theological concerns about Christology and assurance, and 2 John warns against welcoming false teachers, 3 John turns to the practice of hospitality: who extends it, who withholds it, and what that reveals about a person's character and relation to God.

-The occasion of the letter is a conflict over itinerant missionaries.
-Gaius had faithfully welcomed traveling Christian workers who came through his area, even though they were strangers to him.
-But a church leader named Diotrephes had refused to receive these missionaries, had slandered the elder, and had even expelled from the congregation those who wanted to show hospitality.
-John writes to commend Gaius for his faithfulness, to warn about Diotrephes' self-serving behavior, and to recommend a man named Demetrius as trustworthy.
-The letter provides a rare and vivid window into the social dynamics of early church life, showing how the mission of the gospel depended on networks of hospitality and how personal ambition could threaten the unity and witness of the church.
-The themes of walking in the truth (3 John 1:3-4), doing good versus doing evil (3 John 1:11), and bearing faithful testimony (3 John 1:12) connect 3 John closely to the theological concerns of 1 John 1 and 2 John 1.
+The occasion for the letter is a conflict over itinerant missionaries.
+Gaius had faithfully welcomed traveling Christian workers, though they were strangers to him.
+A church leader named Diotrephes, however, had refused to receive them, slandered the elder, and expelled from the congregation those who showed them hospitality.
+John writes to commend Gaius, to warn against Diotrephes' self-seeking ambition, and to recommend Demetrius as trustworthy.
+The letter offers a clear window into early church life, showing how the gospel's mission depended on networks of hospitality and how personal pride could disrupt them.
+Its themes of walking in the truth (3 John 1:3-4), doing good rather than evil (3 John 1:11), and bearing faithful witness (3 John 1:12) tie 3 John closely to the wider Johannine letters.

 Structure